BUILDING PRODUCTS FOR KIDS

 At the point where a start-up starts to scale, the key investment is going to be in people more than anything else.
 This is the point where you may have the funds, and the proof in your product and in your business, where you can attract real talent into your organisation.
 Whether that’s to bring in specialists, or whether it’s to fill out the ranks of developers, of designers, of product managers, who are really going to bring quality into the delivery of product as you scale up to larger and larger audiences.

 Just like any other digital product, it’s important to always be gathering data around how people use your product.
 In the case of a kid’s product, we have to be really careful about some of the more intrusive methods of data-gathering, like capturing facial expressions, heatmaps, or any sort of data usage which might point to a person’s real identity.
-But once you’ve taken the necessary safeguards, with the data that we collect we are able to, therefore, identify trends around how children and adults are using the product.
+But once you’ve taken the necessary safeguards, with the data that we collect we can, therefore, identify trends around how children and adults are using the product.
 Often, that’s the actual reality of how people are consuming content and engaging with your product.
 Sometimes it’s very different from what people tell you, and versus what you actually see the usage being.

 Ultimately, the success of your product is going to depend on understanding what’s working and what’s not.
 To do that, you really need to combine different methods of research and data gathering.
 That’s going to mean long-term research to understand how your users are using your product over a long period of time, one-on-one research sessions to understand how they are using the interface or your UI, and you also need to look closely at your analytics to understand trends within data across all of your users.
 It’s really only by using these in combination that you really get a true picture of what’s working and what’s not within your product.